Online Dynamic Programming: Applications

 Since the above recurrence relation correctly solves the offline optimization problem, every path in the DAG represents a packing, and every possible packing can be represented by a path of the DAG.

-We have $O(n\, C)$ edges which are the components of our new representation.
+We have $|M|=|E|=O(n\, C)$ edges which are the components of our new representation.
 The gains of the edges going from the node $(i,c)$ to the nodes $(i-1, c)$ and $(i-1, c-h_i)$ are $0$ and $p_i$, respectively.
 Note that the gain associated with each edge is upper-bounded by $1$.
 Most crucially, the sum of the profits of the picked items in the packing is linear in the gains of the edges and the unit-flow polytope has $O(n \, C)$ facets.